Jagoda11/Pirple-NodeJS-FullStack-Pizza-App/README.md

-Homework Assignment #4
+# Homework Assignment #4

-- build a CLI interface that would allow the manager of the pizza place to:
+- Build a CLI interface that would allow the manager of the pizza place to:

-to start the CLI : 'nodemon cli/index.js'
+To start the CLI: `nodemon cli/index.js` 🚀

-1. View all the current menu items ✅ run : 'list menu'
+1. View all the current menu items ✅
+   Run: `list menu`

-2. View all the recent orders in the system (orders placed in the last 24 hours) ✅ run : 'list orders'
+2. View all the recent orders in the system (orders placed in the last 24 hours) ✅
+   Run: `list orders`

-3. Lookup the details of a specific order by order ID ✅ run : 'get order <ID>'
+3. Lookup the details of a specific order by order ID ✅
+   Run: `get order <ID>`
-  //you can use 'get order 0'
+   // You can use `get order 0`

-4. View all the users who have signed up in the last 24 hours✅
+4. View all the users who have signed up in the last 24 hours ✅
-     run: 'list users'
+   Run: `list users`

-5. Lookup the details of a specific user by email address✅ run; 'get user <EMAIL>' you can use : 'get user vigiho5448@trejni.com' // temporary email
+5. Lookup the details of a specific user by email address ✅
+   Run: `get user <EMAIL>`
+   You can use: `get user vigiho5448@trejni.com` // temporary email

-Homework Assignment #3
+# Homework Assignment #3

-- in order to test run `node index.js` and browse to http://localhost:3333/
+- In order to test run `node index.js` and browse to http://localhost:3333/ 🌐

 Details (Scenario):